entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): " Character 114 is linked to character 132."
+> - Clement *et al.* (2024): " Character 114 is linked to character 132."

 > - The coding of *Qujingodus* is 0.

 115. Dentary teeth: present (0), absent (1).
-> Clement *et al.* (in review), Character 115.
+> Clement *et al.* (2024), Character 115.

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): "Friedman & Coates (2006, char.
+> - Clement *et al.* (2024): "Friedman & Coates (2006, char.
 54) coded *Allenypterus* as "?" because of its edentulous condition.
 We used a separate character to take into account the present or absent of teeth on the mandible."

 > - The coding of *Qujingodus* is 0.